KiltedCode/khandaria-campaign/characters/other.md

 tall, rather dour human fighter, seems vaguely irritated at all times, part of team to scout castle

 `Addvar the Archer`
-archer on the wall that `Pylia` selected to buff, took down **two** mighty t-rexes with single arrows
+archer on the wall that `Pylia` selected to buff, took down **three** mighty t-rexes with single arrows

 ## General